RyArnz/csc494-smart-media-server/README.md

 7. Use Nginx Proxy Manager to route subdomains to the correct services
 8. Monitor server health with Prometheus and Grafana
 9. Connect server status information to Raspberry Pi hardware
-10. Document the system with screenshots, notes, slides, and a demo video
+10. Document the completed system with screenshots, notes, slides, and a demo video

 ---